 This might seem over the top for some people, but changing your profile picture performs the highest in Facebook's algorithm and is among the best ways to increase exposure for your campaign on social media.
 Don't forget to include your campaign link in the description!

 People really appreciate it when you show them that you have some skin in the game and are working for the dollars you raise.
 People also appreciate creativity!
-Think outside the box and come up with new ways to raise, here's a few freebies:
+Think outside the box and come up with new ways to raise, here are a few freebies:

 - Ask someone to match every donation you receive